dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

   enough to impact actual page load metrics or "Core Web Vitals", such as First Contentful Paint and Largest Contentful Paint until the threat has much more clear and present danger.
+[^4]: This may not seem like very many bytes for today's Internet connections, but even ignoring the latency impact, it's important to remember that billions of people are on metered, low-quality data connections on low-end phones.
+  Alternatively, consider that the Markdown source for this blog post is ~15K.
+  The TLS handshake should not consume as many bytes as this page, regardless of how fast networks are.
+[^5]: The other winning signature algorithms are not feasible at all for the web.
+SPHINCS signatures are gigantic.
+Stateful hash-based signatures are a non-starter due to state.
+And the variable-time floating-point operations take FN-DSA off the table.